-CSD offers a Bilingual and Multicultural certificate (with an emphasis on Spanish/English bilingual populations) to students at the M.A. level in Speech Language Pathology to foster the development of the competencies required to serve bilingual individuals with communication disorders.
+CSD offers a Bilingual/Multicultural certificate (with an emphasis on Spanish/English bilingual populations) to students at the M.A. level in Speech Language Pathology to foster the development of the competencies required to serve bilingual individuals with communication disorders.
 Anyone accepted into the M.A. program can elect the Bilingual/Multicultural certificate option.
 The level of involvement in provision of services in other languages is provided at a level that is appropriate to the trainee’s language proficiency.
-Academic support to acquire knowledge of bilingual language development, manifestation of disorders in bilingual and multicultural populations, and culturally and linguistically appropriate service provision is provided through staffings as well as specialized coursework.
+Academic support to acquire knowledge of bilingual language development, manifestation of disorders in bilingual and multicultural populations, and culturally and linguistically appropriate service provision is provided through specialized coursework.

 The specialization requirements are:

-1. Declare your interest (during New Graduate Student Orientation).
+- Declare your interest (during New Graduate Student Orientation) to the Graduate Adviser.

-Outside upper division or graduate elective in Bilingualism
+- Outside upper division or graduate elective with multicultural or bilingual focus

 - 125 hours of clinical experience with a bilingual or multicultural focus (depending on certificate sought).
 These may include: formal courses (clinical practicums, externships) as well as clinical research rotations or volunteering under the supervision of a qualified SLP.